Jeznar/GitRepo/Spells/5th_Level/README.md

 When this spell is used, it is essential that the targets be pre-selected before casting the spell.
 I have added a note to that effect.

+Side Note: This spell can leave the active token unfortunately rotated.
+This can be fixed, on a mac, by selecting the token and rotating it with cmd-mouse wheel.

 ![Steel_Wind_Strike.gif](Steel_Wind_Strike/Steel_Wind_Strike.gif)

 [*Back to 5th Level Spell List*](#5th-level-spells)